apache/mxnet/docs/faq/multi_devices.md

   The script will launch a total of `3` server processes, one each for the first three hosts and launch a total of `3` worker processes, one each for the fourth, fifth and first host.
-- If the hosts file has exactly `n` number of worker nodes which is passed as an argument with `-n`, it will launch a server and worker process on each of the `n` hosts.
+- If the hosts file has exactly `n` number of worker nodes which is passed as an argument with `-n`, it will launch a server process and a worker process on each of the `n` hosts.

 ### Synchronize Directory